FleetingClouds/InitializeEthereumPrivateNetwork/README.md

-    The password to use when creating accounts :: plokplok The directory for geth's working files on THIS node :: .dappNet The IP address of your root node machine :: 192.168.122.142 The SSH user name of the root node machine's Ethereum account :: you The directory for geth's working files ON THE ROOT NODE :: .dappNet Name of the file for the "nodeInfo" of the root node :: nodeInfo.json You want to delete the DAG file (y/n) :: n
+    The password to use when creating accounts :: plokplok The directory for geth's working files on THIS node :: .dappNet The IP address of your root node machine :: 192.168.122.142 The SSH user name of the root node machine's Ξthereum account :: you The directory for geth's working files ON THE ROOT NODE :: .dappNet Name of the file for the "nodeInfo" of the root node :: nodeInfo.json You want to delete the DAG file (y/n) :: n